Site icon Texas Travel Talk

 9. Olive Garden

 Perhaps you will want to do some shopping while in the area.
-Tanger Outlet and Olive Garden share the same area.
+Tanger Outlet and Olive Garden share the same location.
 Who doesn’t love Olive Garden’s salad and breadsticks?
-One of the business restaurant chains in this area, but the food is good, and customer service is even better!
+One of the business restaurant chains in this area, but the food is good, and the customer service is even better!
 Try a wine with your dinner!

 Location: 15885 N Fwy, Fort Worth, TX, opens at 11 am.